jburguete/ballistic/README.md

 PARABOLIC TRAJECTORY
 _____________________

-The program solves the movement equation:
+This is the most simple ballistic model.
+The movement equations system is linear and 2nd or higher order methods provide the exact solution.
+The movement equations can be expressed in vectorial form as:

 ![equation 1](http://latex.codecogs.com/svg.latex?%5Cddot%7B%5Cvec%7Br%7D%7D%3D%5Cvec%7Bg%7D%2C%5C%5C%0D%0A%5Cvec%7Bg%7D%3D%280%2C%5C%3B0%2C%5C%3B-g%29%2C)